Childhood and Education Journey of Kyrie Irving in Timeline

 While studying in a Catholic school in 1996, Kyrie Irving was discouraged from using his left hand, despite being born left-handed.

-On October 22, 2009, Kyrie Irving committed to Duke University in a television broadcast on ESPNU.
+On October 22, 2009, Kyrie Irving committed to Duke University and announced it on ESPNU.

 In November 2016, Kyrie Irving tweeted his support for the water protectors at the Standing Rock Indian Reservation who were demonstrating against the Dakota Access Pipeline in North Dakota.